 The steering is another curious situation.
 Again, nothing resembles the parts we’re dealing with, and there’s no manual to how it was assembled or how to take it apart.
 That is, if we can even get it apart.
 I’d swear this boat was built to break ice!
 Bit by bit we’re making cautious progress, learning more about our boat’s construction than we ever imagined.
 So for anyone treading this unfamiliar path, here’s what we’ve determined so far.
-Below is the main steering housing, mounted to a massive block of solid teak, with the rudder and tiller removed.
+The main steering housing is mounted to a massive block of solid teak, with the rudder and tiller removed.

 The bronze pipe is then coaxed out the same way, leaving us with a cockpit full of parts.
 However….

 The lower steering tube is bolted securely into the hull.
 We first removed the teak block, and discovered all four lag bolts were ever so slightly bent, a minor thing, but just enough to throw the main housing out of alignment with the lower housing.
 It’s likely this misalignment was just enough to result in last summer’s sticky steering.
 Whether the rudder or the bronze tube are bent remains to be determined.
 But it looks as though the main stress went to the weakest point, and that appears to be the lag bolts.